myakinkii/minesnf_proxy/readme.md

 ### ok, so what's the plan?

-Plans for release 1.3 (start of March):
+#### Plans for release 1.3 (end of February 2019):
 - asynchronous fights with more balanced mechanics
 - rare gems and recipes that can be found deeper
 - pvp

-Further plans are to see whether somebody is going to play this stuff, and to maybe consider developing a bigger and nicer looking game out of this.
+#### Further plans are to see whether somebody is going to play this stuff, and to maybe consider developing a bigger and nicer looking game out of this.

 ## cool, how do I play this stuff?